 Knowledge is power.
 It makes sure people understand what is happening to their country, and how they can make a difference.
 FreedomWorks University will give you the tools to understand economics, the workings of government, the history of the American legal system, and the most important debates facing our nation today.
 Enroll in FreedomWorks University today!

-WASHINGTON, D.C. -- In response to the D.C.
-Circuit’s ruling to affirm in part and vacate in part the FCC’s March 2018 5G infrastructure decision, Jason Pye, FreedomWorks Vice President of Legislative Affairs, commented:
+WASHINGTON, D.C. -- In response to Governor Gretchen Whitmer’s (D-Mich.) unilateral decision to ban flavored e-cigarettes, Jason Pye, FreedomWorks Foundation’s Vice President of Legislative Affairs, commented:

 WASHINGTON, D.C. -- With the Senate coming back into session next Monday, September 9, FreedomWorks will once again urge Majority Leader McConnell (R-Ky.) to increase the rate at which the Senate confirms the 146 pending Trump Administration nominees.

 WASHINGTON, D.C. -- In response to the attacks on United States Citizenship and Immigration Services (USCIS) Acting Director Ken Cuccinelli in the wake of the proposal addressing citizenship for children of members of the military born overseas, Noah Wall, FreedomWorks Vice President of Advocacy, commented:

 WASHINGTON, D.C. -- In response to Sen. Elizabeth Warren’s (D-Mass.) recent attacks on FCC Chairman Ajit Pai for repealing burdensome federal regulations in order to expand rural broadband access, Adam Brandon, FreedomWorks President, commented: